NovemberFork/Protocols/RABBIT_HOLES/README.md

 Because a rabbit's comment can be any length of characters, a comment is divided into its comment chunks (each a `felt`).
 The `comment_stack_start` for a rabbit tells where on the comment_stack the specific rabbit's comment starts, and the `comment_stack_len` tells how many comment chunks this rabbit's comment fills

 ## Technicals
-- The frontend application will handle `str` -> `felt` & `str` -> `felt *` conversions
+- The frontend application will handle `str` & `felt` conversions
 - An account will be minted RBIT when they dig a hole
 - Rabbits can only be left in already dug holes
-- When leaving a rabbit in a hole the caller will burn 1 RBIT
+- When leaving a rabbit in a hole the caller will burn 1 `RBIT`

 ## Future
 - Later there will be a fee for digging a hole
-  - This will reduce hole digging spam by introducing a pay wall
+  - This will discourage hole dig spamming by introducing a pay wall

 ## Currently
 - Testing the contract